pakdelniasaeed/OskolNet/README.md

 # OskolNet
-A New Generation Messenger To Enter A New World.
+A New Generation Messenger To Enter The New World.